Why do you want to build a pond?

 5. Check whether your site is level – the finished pond will have a water level that finds a level which may not be apparent to the naked eye.
 If possible surround it on one or more sides by planting from a moist habitat/bog garden or flower bed to give a visual backdrop to the water.
 A rockery or sloping cobble beach may help on a sloping site or 2 smaller ponds linked together by a stream.

-6. Try and include a seat or sitting area near the pond as this is often a favourite place to sit and watch the wildlife visitors to the water.
+6. Try and include a seat or sitting area near the pond as this is often a favourite place to sit and watch either the wildlife visitors to the water or the fish.

 A patio container pond needs the same thought process – it too can be a focal point in the garden or placed in a secluded quiet corner near a seating area – more detail is available on the container ponds page.